Pavel Krivenko

 MA New Economic School 2011, MA Higher School of Economics 2010, BA Higher School of Economics 2008

-I am an applied theorist working in Real Estate, Financial Economics, and Macroeconomics.
+I am an applied economist working in Real Estate, Finance, and Macroeconomics.
 My research studies the role of financial frictions, uncertainty, and heterogeneity in financial markets and in the real economy.
 In terms of tools, I use quantitative models with incomplete markets and heterogeneous agents and discipline these models with micro-data.

 Publications